zztkm/sonic-pi-tool/README.md

 ## Other tools

 In addition to `sonic-pi-tool` this project contains `sonic-pi-pipe` and `sonic-pi-logs`.
-These two programs came first and are written in Go.
-Once `sonic-pi-tool` has feature parity with them they will be deprecated.
+These two programs came first and are written in Go rather than Rust.

+Everything they can do can be done with the newer `sonic-pi-tool`, and as a result they are no longer actively maintained. :)

 Read more about these tools [here][old].